Analysis | 2 big problems with Kayleigh McEnany’s Bob Woodward response

 On March 12, just a week and a half before this supposed testimonial for Trump’s coronavirus response, Fauci admitted that testing to that point had been a “failing.”

 “The system is not really geared to what we need right now,” Fauci said, referring to faulty tests that dogged the early response.
-He added: “That is a failing.
-Let’s admit it.”
+He added, “It is a failing, let’s admit it.”

 Fauci also admitted in the weeks after the Levin interview that strict, earlier measures would have reduced deaths.

-“I mean, obviously, you could logically say that if you had a process that was ongoing, and you started mitigation earlier, you could have saved lives,” Fauci said, adding: “But there was a lot of pushback about shutting things down back then.”
+“I mean, obviously, you could logically say that if you had a process that was ongoing, and you started mitigation earlier, you could have saved lives,” Fauci said, adding, “But there was a lot of pushback about shutting things down back then.”

 This was the Fauci comment that preceded Trump retweeting a call for his firing.
-Fauci later tempered his comments, saying that his reference to the “a lot of pushback” was “the wrong choice of words.”
+Fauci later tempered his comments, saying that his reference to “a lot of pushback” was “the wrong choice of words.”

 When asked if he was amending his comments to please Trump, Fauci bristled.
 “Everything I do is voluntarily,” he said.
 “Please, don’t even imply that.”